Skip to main content

 What is a Chess Clock?

-Modern digital chess clocks, like our online version, offer advanced features such as time increments (Fischer mode) or delay periods (Bronstein mode) that add complexity and fairness to time-controlled games.
-These features are essential for tournament play and competitive online chess.
+The current digital chess clocks such as our online version have sophisticated features such as time increments (Fischer mode) or delay periods (Bronstein mode) to create complexity and fairness to time-controlled games.
+These functions are necessary when playing chess in a tournament or competitively online.

 Fischer Increment